loftuxab/alfresco-community-loftux/projects/installer/README_tomcat_linux.txt

 Running the Alfresco Server
 ===========================

-Ensure that the MySQL server is running, then navigate to the '~/alfresco' folder and run 'alf_start_tc.sh'
+Ensure that the MySQL server is running, then navigate to the '~/alfresco/tomcat' directory
-- two processes will be started for MySQL and OpenOffice
-- a console window will open for Tomcat
-- when the console has the message 'INFO: Server startup in nnnnn ms', Tomcat is running
+- Run 'bin/startup.sh' to start Tomcat
+- If you wish to use OpenOffice document transformations, run '../start_oo.sh'
-- you can now try Alfresco by visiting:
+- You can now try Alfresco by visiting: http://localhost:8080/web-client/faces/jsp/login.jsp

-http://localhost:8080/web-client/faces/jsp/login.jsp

 The server is configured with a single administrative login with user name and password